chengjun/zh/_pages/cv.md

 1. Cheng-Jun Wang * (2017).
 Leveraging the Flow of Collective Attention for Computational Communication Research.
 Work in progress.
 3. Yaotian Zhang, Keke Shang, and Cheng-Jun Wang * (2022) The Impact of Category Spanning on Economic Revenue in the Digital Marketplace: Analyzing the NFT Trade Network.
 In the process of data analysis.
 4. Shengchun Huang, Zhuo Chen *, Cheng-Jun Wang * (2022) Weaving Behavioral Cocoons in Modern Life: Understanding Social Acceleration with Word Embeddings.
 In Writing.
-7. Yuanyuan Li and Cheng-Jun Wang * (2022) Network Agenda setting and Risk Perception During a Major Public Health Emergency.
-In Writing the Chinese Version.
 8. Yunjie Fei and Cheng-Jun Wang * (2023) Narrative Economics of the Subprime Mortgage Crisis in the United States from 2007 to 2009.
 In Writing.
 9. Yiwei Ni and Cheng-Jun Wang * (2022) Narrative Economics of Weibo Hot Search from 2019 to 2021.
 In Writing the Chinese Version.